 Additionally, reading will also expose them to a variety of persuasive arguments and imaginative situations.
 Experiencing these will give you child examples to work from when composing their own texts.

 English is a complex subject, and you can’t always take shortcuts.
 You need to read, and the most effective way of helping your child develop a reading habit is to read together.

 Writing for others is always a hard and daunting task.
 And for students, there is the added concern of marking.
 The moment when you submit your words and ideas to others is always intimidating.
 You can help your child practise correct expression by reading through their writing with them.

 Here I write for a public audience: if you do not like my writing you can click on to a different page and read something else.
 There are few immediate consequences for me.
 However, your child is assessed on their writing.
 If they write poorly their marks and future opportunities suffer.
 Thus, it is essential that your children get regular feedback on their written work.

 Children look to adults for guidance on how to represent ideas for others in an effective and correct manner.
 Reading through their work with them will teach them how to assess their spelling, grammar, and punctuation.

 You are also in a unique position to teach them how to receive constructive criticism.

 By pointing out flaws and weaknesses in a productive rather than scolding manner, you can instil an appreciation of critical feedback in your child.
 This is an immensely useful skill that will help them improve their work.
 Reading your child’s work with them will help them produce the best possible composition for them to submit.

-Year 7 Term 3 courses for 2019 start on May 1st.
 Matrix term courses run one term ahead to give your child a solid foundation and develop essential reading and writing skills.